 • It’s located near the Grenelle Bridge on the Île aux Cygnes

-• In 1937 it was turned towards the west so that it would be facing the original statue in New York.
+• In 1937 it was turned towards the west to face the original statue in New York.

 This iconic statue was given as a gift by U.S. citizens living in Paris to commemorate the French Revolution, and it’s an excellent example of French architecture from the late 19th century.
-It’s also conveniently located near the Grenelle Bridge, making it easy to visit on your next trip to Paris.
+It’s also conveniently located near the Grenelle Bridge, making visiting on your next trip to Paris easy.

-Paris is home to countless landmarks and some of the most famous monuments in the world that are not only beautiful and fascinating but also rich with historical importance.
+Paris is home to countless landmarks and some of the most famous monuments in the world that are beautiful, fascinating, and rich with historical importance.
 To learn more about these and other must-see destinations in Paris, be sure to check out some of the resources listed below.

 How can I best prepare for my visit to these landmarks in Paris?

-Do your research before visiting historic sites.
-This includes studying up on some background information so that you have a better understanding of the history, significance, and importance of these landmarks to Parisian culture.
+Do your research before visiting historical sites.
+This includes studying some background information so that you have a better understanding of the history, significance, and importance of these landmarks to Parisian culture.

-How can I make the most out of my visit to these historical landmarks in Paris?
+How can I make the most of my visit to these historical landmarks in Paris?

 Always try to arrive early at the Paris landmarks to avoid large crowds.
-Also, consider spending extra time at each landmark if possible so that you can fully appreciate it and take as many photos as you’d like.
+Also, consider spending extra time at each landmark to fully appreciate it and take as many photos as you’d like.
 Additionally, many historical landmarks offer guided tours that can be extremely informative and provide insight that you may not have otherwise had.